velartrill/velartrill.github.io/orig/spirals/collision/harmony.md

 "I... no, I guess..."

-"It's like you think the whole galaxy is Silverdawns and Empresses.
+"It's like you think the whole galaxy is Silverdawns and Moonwatchers.
 That nobody else is like Sunfury or me.
 Or *you,* hon.
 That we're special, the only people who look out for those who follow us."
 She turns on her side, letting her chest rest against my bare breasts and putting a firm hand on my rear.
 "We're not alone, Kess.
 You know how I keep saying you belong with the People?"

 "Yeah?"